-Rehabilitation (measure 19) - Information acquired from the assessment of rehabilitation potential (measure 7) should be used to identify areas where new rehabilitation projects should be initiated.
-These areas would focus on stream sections where Redside Dace was historically abundant and that are connected to occupied reaches.
-Rehabilitation projects should also be focused in historical reaches unconnected to currently occupied reaches if there is a high potential to improve habitat conditions and threats are abated such that the species can be reintroduced.
-Priority streams should be identified in collaboration with the Redside Dace Recovery Implementation Team.
+Rehabilitation (measure 18) - Information acquired from the assessment of rehabilitation potential should be used to identify areas where new rehabilitation projects should be initiated.
+These areas would focus on stream sections where Redside Dace was historically abundant and that are connected to occupied recovery reaches.

-Best management practices and farm planning (measures 20, 21) - Focus on improving stream habitat conditions for Redside Dace in rural towns, as well as areas where farming land use practices threaten water quality.
+Best management practices and farm planning (measures 19, 20) - Focus on improving stream habitat conditions for Redside Dace in rural towns, as well as areas where farming land use practices threaten water quality.
 Encourage the use of BMPs in rural streams to restore healthy riparian vegetation, reduce livestock access, establish manure storage and run-off collection systems, encourage conservation tillage, and reduce the impact of tile drains.
 Riparian rehabilitation should focus on the re-establishment of grasses and shrubs.
 The adaptation of such practices would improve Redside Dace habitat by reducing agricultural run-off and bank erosion, thereby limiting the input of sediments and nutrients from agricultural lands.